BitByte-TPC/TPC-website/CONTRIBUTING.md

 ### Before making PR

-- Run `git fetch upstream` & `git rebase upstream/main` to fetch updated codebase into your local repo.
+- Run `git fetch upstream` & `git rebase upstream/main` to fetch updated codebase into your local repository before creating any new branch.
 - Run `git checkout -b <your-branch-name>`

 ## License

-By contributing to DogeHouse, you agree that your contributions will be licensed under the [LICENSE file](LICENSE).
+By contributing to TPC-website, you agree that your contributions will be licensed under the [LICENSE file](LICENSE).